 Symptoms Of Aortic Stenosis In Dogs

 The symptoms of aortic stenosis in dogs can vary greatly in severity based on the extent of narrowing of the aortic valve.
-Some dogs experience no symptoms at all, while others suffer serious heart problems or die suddenly.
-Usually the condition is discovered when a veterinarian detects a heart murmur in a young dog during a normal physical examination or while investigating another unrelated condition.
-Here are a few signs of aortic stenosis that may appear in dogs that do show symptoms.
+Some dogs show no symptoms at all, while others suffer serious heart problems or die suddenly.

 - Difficulty breathing or rapid breathing

 - Weak pulse

 - Exercise intolerance

 Causes Of Aortic Stenosis In Dogs